trends

 While acquiring a purchase order and securing space on a retailer’s shelf is a huge win for a new brand, achieving this by no means marks the end of crucial communication between buyer and brand.
 On the contrary, this is where the relationship really begins.

 It isn’t all about the first order.
-Ample and accessible support will maintain ongoing sales and create a positive relationship between the brand and the retailer.
+Ample and accessible support will maintain ongoing sales and create a positive relationship between the parties.
 This requires stellar communication and providing tools for sales success — the true measure of which is consistent reorders, indicating steady consumer demand.

 “In addition to the brand’s pricing and availability, we look at how easily support resources can be obtained,” says Kristyn Clarke, manager and buyer at His & Hers Couples Boutique.